civol/HDLRuby/README.md

 This introduction gives a glimpse of the possibilities of the language.
 However, we do recommend to consult the section about the [high-level programming features](#highfeat) to have a more complete view of the advanced possibilities of this language.

-At first glance, HDLRuby is similar to any other HDL languages (like Verilog HDL or VHDL), for instance the following code describes a simple D-FF:
+At first glance, HDLRuby appears like any other HDL languages (like Verilog HDL or VHDL), for instance the following code describes a simple D-FF:

 ```ruby
 system :dff do